 Stay in Touch

 Keep your records up to date in the alumni/ae directory.* The Alumni/ae Association sends out a monthly e-newsletter, The Triangle which is filled with alumni/ae news, news of the College, and upcoming events.
 We also send important messages from the College and news on networking events and alumni/ae achievements.
+The Bardian magazine, published twice yearly, is another way to stay informed on alumni/ae and College news.
 Follow us on social media to make sure you are getting the most out of your Alumni/ae Association.